servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 -   `_myVariables.scss`: defines the variables for the `customTheme` and `customFooter` stylesheets.

 -   `_customVariables.scss`: defines the variables for the `customTheme` and `customFooter` stylesheets.
--    `.\basic\_colors.scss`: defines the theme colors as CSS variables.
+-    `.\basic\_colors.scss`: defines the theme colors as custom CSS variables.
 Refer to the section about [theme variables modification](#modification-of-theme-variables-in-the-source-files) for more details.

 The `scss` folder contains the following variable file for the `mp.css` stylesheet: